-The purpose of evidence-based practice is to help ground professional decisions in the literature of the discipline and in the context of the patient(s), subjects or other situations.
+Evidence-based practice helps ground professional decisions in the literature of the discipline and in the context of the patient(s), subjects or other situations.
+The practice started in medicine and related disciplines, but has spread into other areas, including veterinary medicine, conservation, education and dietetics.
 Appropriate sources may vary by discipline; IF in doubt, consult your advisor/professor.

-A feature of reviews for evidence-based practice is the structure of the review.
-What rules did the authors follow when doing the meta-analysis or systematic review?
-There should be a summary of findings, details on where they searched, how, when, how the studies were selected, how many, what quality, and whether they limited the search to English language sources, among other possibilities.
+A feature of reviews for evidence-based practice is the structure of the review, and its protocols.
+What rules did the authors follow when doing the the review, the meta-analysis or systematic review?
+There should be a summary of findings, details on where they searched, how, when, how the studies were selected, how many, what quality, and whether they limited the search to English language sources, or other languages, among other possibilities.
 Did they cover the relevant, important literature in the field?
 Is the number sufficient?
 How did they define useful studies?
 Does their definition make sense?
-Did they include randomized controlled studies as at least part of their selection?
+Did they exclude studies, and if so, do they detail why?
+Did they include randomized controlled studies as at least part of their selection, if those studies exist in the discipline?
 Did they suggest implications of the results of the study for practice and research?
 Are recommendations or protocols included, or are you directed to them in another document?

 Sources of Evidence